 Read on how to remove NewVideoSearch manually from your computer, follow the step-by-step removal instructions provided below.
 In case the manual removal does not get rid of the hijacker redirect and its files completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such a program can keep your computer safe in the future.

 - Guide 1: How to Remove NewVideoSearch from Windows.

-- Guide 2: Get rid of NewVideoSearch from Mac OS X.
+- Guide 2: Get rid of NewVideoSearch on Mac OS X.

-- Guide 3: Remove NewVideoSearch from Google Chrome.
+- Guide 3: Remove NewVideoSearch in Google Chrome.